jericson/jericson.github.io/resume.md

 full-time with clients using Discourse, the best forum software around.

+* I imported 2.4 million posts from the [Bullshido archive](https://forums.bullshido.net/) from a MySQL database to the active Discourse forum.
+Along the way, I contributed changes that handled various data problems to the open source import script.
 * [Rebel Capitalist forum](https://forum.georgegammon.com/) needed to
   send emails to subscribers who wanted to get investment advice right to their inbox.
 While configuring that, I discovered a problem with their MemberPress subscription service and provided a solution.
-* The owner of [The WellOiledK9
-  forum](https://members.welloiledk9.com/about) struggled to set up a subscription model on Discourse.
-I solved the technical problem and set up a way for her to provide extended trial subscriptions to her existing clients.
 * Evans Mechanical Services Inc needs a contact form that works well on mobile devices and sends emails to employees when a new contact is submitted.
-I'm building [a Discourse plugin](https://github.com/jericson/discourse-contact-plugin) that does just that.
-(As of this writing, it's a prototype that's not ready for production.)
+I built [a Discourse plugin](https://github.com/jericson/discourse-contact-plugin) that does just that.
 * College Confidential is setting up a premium membership model to help pay hosting costs and I'm managing the implementation.